Jellyfish-130/calendar-service/README.md

 # Jelly-Fish: SDC

-> This is the back-end design of the calender component for a home rental application.
+> This is the back-end design of the calendar component for a home rental application.

 ## Related Projects